agatoneq/Cerebri-Sense/README.md

 # 🧠 CerebriSense – Schizophrenia Support System Based on EEG Data

 CerebriSense is a medical web application that supports psychiatrists in analyzing EEG signals to assist in diagnosing schizophrenia.
-It offers a clean interface, patient database, file uploads, and explainable AI output — all tailored for clinical use.
+It offers a clean interface, patient database, file uploads, and explainable AI output – all focused on clinical needs.

 ⚠️ *Note: Due to an ongoing scientific publication, the deep learning model and related backend code are not included in this repository.*